Natural supplement for sleep

-Try Dream by Healthful Papa.
-I know how important sleep is for our general wellbeing health.
-More so in losing weight.
+I know how important sleep is for our general well-being and health.

 I used to sleep for only 4 hours.
 I thought that due to my age, it’s normal.
 Even so, our body needs at least 7 hours of sleep for overall health.

 “Adults should sleep 7 or more hours per night on a regular basis to promote optimal health.

 Sleeping less than 7 hours per night on a regular basis is associated with adverse health outcomes, including weight gain and obesity, diabetes, hypertension, heart disease and stroke, depression, and increased risk of death.”

 [source: Recommended Amount of Sleep for a Healthy Adult: A Joint Consensus Statement of the American Academy of Sleep Medicine and Sleep Research Society]

 Cutting coffee, not having a nap, or even wearing myself out before bed by working out didn’t work.

 I couldn’t pinpoint when or how my sleep deprivation started, but it happened around my mid 30’s.

 My mom was only having 4 hours of sleep some nights, so I thought sleeping less is the norm as we age.